DEME takes most powerful offshore installation vessel Orion into service

 With this crane, the Orion is the first installation vessel that is capable of installing the large and heavy mono-piles that serve as foundation for the newest generation of offshore wind turbines.

-The size of these turbines have increased enormously over the past years, at present units of 15 MW are no exception and already plans have been made for offshore wind mill farms with turbines of 20 MW.
 With the growth in size of the turbines, the required foundation has also increased in size, while recently mono-piles of approx. 600 tonnes were common, for the new generation of wind mills they can be as heavy as 2,000 tonnes.

 But, the Liebherr crane of the Orion is not only capable to handle giant mono-piles with respect to their weight, also with respect to their length, with this crane the Orion is able to install piles up to a length of approx. 95 meter.